approvals/ApprovalTests.Python/docs/Contribute.md

 **You can leave at any time** - and people do.<!-- endInclude -->

+### Startup Checklist
+  1. Start mob timer
+  1. Run all tests

 ### Anydesk

-We will use [anydesk](https://anydesk.com/en) to screen share & controll the development machine.
+We might use [anydesk](https://anydesk.com/en) to screen share & controll the development machine.
 Please download ahead of time.

 ## Solo Developement
 If you prefer solo development, check out [How To Setup a Dev Machine](./how_to/setting_up_a_dev_machine.md)